mchav/mchav.github.io/_posts/2026-04-04-type-level-programming-is-still-programming.md

 	Did you mean rand?
 ```

-Now you've waiting the duration of the entire execution of the pipeline (allocations and all) to discover that there is a misnamed column.
+Now you've waited the duration of the entire execution of the pipeline (allocations and all) to discover that there is a misnamed column.
 That's pretty wasteful.

 So I ported the example to the typed dataframe and API and ran it.
 First the misnamed version: